Yes, virgin coconut oil is good for weight loss. Many have lost weight eating virgin coconut oil. Do you know why?

 Yes, of course.
 You can store coconut oil literally anywhere.

-But depending on the types of coconut oil you buy, if it's liquid coconut oil (a type of refined, fractionated coconut oil), then storing it in fridge does not cause much inconvenience since it will always stay in liquid form even at freezing point.
+But depending on the types of coconut oil you buy, if it's liquid coconut oil (a type of refined, fractionated coconut oil), then storing it in fridge does not cause much inconvenience since it will always stay in liquid form even at water freezing point (32 °F or 0 °C).

 Actually, it's not necessary to store coconut oil in a refrigerator since it contains predominantly saturated fats, which are highly resistant to ...
 Continue reading "Can You Store Coconut Oil in the Fridge?"